 Step 3: Authenticate Your Site With Analytics

 The next step requires you to log into your website to give Google Analytics permission to track the data.
-You can do this with a plugin like Analytics by Yoast.
+You can do this with popular WordPress plugins like Analytics by Yoast.
 All you’ll need is the tracking code for that particular website from within your Analytics account.

 Step 4: Set Up A Goal